 Start with our guide for how to spend a day in Big Sur.
 Hopefully you’ve have more time than that, but it has a good overview.
 We’ve also got advice for how to spend a day in Carmel-by-the-Sea and things to do in Carmel Valley.

 In southern Big Sur, we’ve got advice for touring the Piedras Blancas light station, how to visit quirky Harmony and fun things to do in and around Cayucos.
+We’ve also got a guide for things to do in Pismo Beach.

 Share why Big Sur is worth visiting with your friends: